Shaunwei/RealChar/realtime_ai_character/audio/README.md

 To test the voice you've just created:

 1. Go back to the [speech synthesis page](https://beta.elevenlabs.io/speech-synthesis).
-2. Choose the voice you just created.
+2. Choose the voice you just created in Settings.
-3. Adjust the voice settings and choose a model (monolingual or multilingual).
 4. Type some text and click "Generate".

 ## Fine-tuning Your Voice

-Compare the original voice and the generated voice using the same text.
-Adjust the settings or text based on this comparison.
+You can make the voice read better by adjusting system and user prompts.
 Here are some tips:

 - If the voice is too monotone, lower the Stability to make it more emotional.
 However, setting the Stability to zero can sometimes lead to a strange accent.
 - Longer sentences tend to be spoken better because they provide more context for the AI speaker to understand.